greenm01/ec4x/docs/ec4x_specs.md

 ### 2\.4.2 Scouts

 Scouts are autonomous drones outfitted with advanced sensors that aid with electronic warfare and information gathering.
-They give a boost to Task Forces during combat operations.
+They give a boost to Task Forces during combat operations and provide additional protection against Raiders.

 ### 2\.4.3 Raiders